-Has been Associate Artists since 2012.
+Has been an Associate Artists since 2012

 Nathalie Stutzmann’s 2019/20 season will be her second as Chief Conductor of the Kristiansand Symphony Orchestra in Norway and third as Principal Guest Conductor of the RTÉ National Symphony Orchestra of Ireland.
 Her inaugural concert with the Kristiansand Symphony Orchestra, a Brahms and Wagner programme, was chosen as Norway’s Concert of the Year 2018 by Norwegian press.
 She will also be this season’s Artist-in-Residence of the Rotterdam Philharmonic Orchestra.